enkidevs/curriculum/javascript/javascript-playground-questions/sort-arrays-in-a-object/README.md

-name: Sort Arrays in an Object.
+name: Sort Arrays in an Object

 description: Create a program to sort arrays inside an object.